Rolling Stock - IOn this page

 The GIPR's Poona Race Special trains had vestibuled rakes back in 1906.
 Later, the prestigious Deccan Queen (Bombay - Poona), starting in 1930, regularly had a vestibuled rake.

-Today most long-distance trains are vestibuled.
-NG trains, because of the short lengths of rakes (6-8, sometimes just 4 coaches) are not vestibuled, the sole exception being the 'Royal Saloon', a tourist train run by the SECR's Nagpur division.
+NG trains, because of the short lengths of rakes (6-8, sometimes just 4 coaches) are not vestibuled.
+The sole exception was the ‘Royal Saloon’, a set of two coaches that run as a tourist train on SECR’s Nagpur division.
+These were later used as inspection coaches.
+One of the coaches was a dining car, leading into an observation car with windows in the rear wall.

 Q. What are the ‘X’ marks or concentric circles painted on the ends of some coaches?